 If you are an avid runner, chances are that you have experienced at least one of these injuries.
 According to Runner's World, more than 50% of all runners get injured every year.

-Now, in the spring, after a winter layoff, OR if you are wishing to start running for the first time, I would recommend the following "step up program."
+Now, in the spring (after a winter layoff) or if you are wishing to start running for the first time, I would recommend the following "step-up program."

-1) Stretch for a week first to loosen up stiff joints and connective tissue.
+1. Stretch for a week first to loosen up stiff joints and connective tissue.

-2) Choose non-impact aerobic activity like biking, elliptical gliding, rowing or swimming to do when injuries are first felt.
+2. Choose non-impact aerobic activity like biking, elliptical gliding, rowing or swimming to do when injuries are first felt.
 It is never a bad idea to cross-train in any of these activities every other day in place a running.

-You get what you pay for too.
-There are a number of types of shoes out there that range from $80-$120 for the better brands, however, you can save $20-30 by going online at retailers such as: BodynSoleSports.com - this site also has information of gait analysis and the importance of orthotics (shoe insets) to help prevent injuries.
+You get what you pay for, too.
+There are a number of types of shoes out there that range from $80-$120 for the better brands; however, you can save $20-$30 by going to retailers such as BodynSoleSports.com.
+This site also has information of gait analysis and the importance of orthotics (shoe insets) to help prevent injuries.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.